Tigres de Álica F.C.

-Tigres de Álica F.C. is a Mexican football club that plays in the Liga Premier – Serie A, the third division level of Mexican football.
-It is based in Tepic, Nayarit.
+Tigres de Álica Fútbol Club, is a professional football club based in Tepic, Nayarit.
+The club competes in Liga Premier (Primera Premier), the third level of Mexican football, and plays its home matches at Estadio Nicolás Álvarez Ortega.

 History

-The team was founded in July 2021, having been registered in the Liga TDP since its first professional season.
+The club was founded in July 2021, having been registered in the Liga TDP.
 In the 2023–24 season, the team managed to qualify for the promotion play-offs for the first time, after finishing in first position in the Group 15.
-After defeating the clubs Sultanes de Tamazunchale, Obson Dynamo, Aves Blancas and H2O Purépechas, Tigres de Alica achieved promotion to the Liga Premier de México on May 18, 2024.
+After defeating the clubs Sultanes de Tamazunchale, Obson Dynamo, Aves Blancas and H2O Purépechas, Tigres de Alica achieved promotion to the Liga Premier on May 18, 2024.

 On June 28, 2024 the team achieved a place in Serie A due to an expansion of participating clubs in that branch of the Liga Premier.
 After that event, the team changed its stadium, starting to play in the Estadio Nicolás Álvarez Ortega, the largest sports venue in Tepic.

 Stadium

-Estadio Nicolás Álvarez Ortega is a football stadium in Tepic, Mexico.
+Estadio Nicolás Álvarez Ortega is a football stadium in Tepic, Nayarit.
 It has a capacity for 12,495 spectators.